FormRiderjs/FormRiderjs-website/content/installation.md

 ---

-slug : installation
+slug: installation
-title : installation
+title: installation
-description : installation docs
+description: installation docs
 order: 2
 ---

-# h1

-## h2

-### h3

-this is onyl about installation
+Form Rider can be used in single page app environments and also other environments such as php web page.
+For this it has two download choices.